Arriving & Departing | Getting Around | Contacts & Resources

 In Florida you must be 21 to rent a car and rates may be higher if you're under 25.

-Florida has its share of traffic problems.
+Florida has its share of traffic problems, especially during season.
 Downtown areas of major cities, including Sarasota, can be extremely congested during rush hours, usually 7 to 9 AM and 4 to 6 PM on weekdays.
 When you drive the interstate system in Florida, try to plan your trip so that you are not entering, leaving, or passing through a large city during rush hour, when traffic can slow to 10 mph for 10 miles or more.
 In addition, northerners escaping winter cold usually rent in Florida for a month at a time, which means they all arrive on the first of the month and leave on the 31st.
 Believe it or not, from November to March, when the end and beginning of a month occur on a weekend, north-south routes like I-75 and I-95 almost come to a standstill during daylight hours.
 It's best to avoid traveling on these days if possible.

 Rules of the Road